tryyang2001/tp/docs/DeveloperGuide.md

 ###Ui Component

-The 'Ui' component interacts with the user.
+The `Ui` component interacts with the user.
 It reads in input from the user and prints messages on the console.
 Below shows a class diagram of how `Ui` component interacts with the rest of the application.

 ![](./images/Ui.png)